Santosh-Gupta/SpeedTorch/README.md

 2) If you're able to fit all of your parameters in your GPU memory, go with that as this is the fastest option.
 But if you can't, split your parameters (keep in mind that your optimizers also have weights) between SpeedTorch's Cupy cuda tensors and SpeedTorch's pinned CPU tensors, this is the 2nd fastest options.
 But, if you're still not able to fit all your parameters that way, then split your parameters between SpeedTorch's Cupy pinned CPU tensors, and SpeedTorch's Pytorch cuda tensors; this is slower than the 2nd option, but is more GPU memory efficient.

+3) After training, saving any cuda variables will cause an increase in memory usage, and may cause a crash if you're at the limits of your RAM.
+In this case, use the `getNumpyVersion` method to get a numpy version of your tensor, and then use use numpy.save or hdpy/pytables to save your numpy array.

 ## Need Help?